-At a distance of 1.5 km from Sakleshpur Bus Stand, Sakleshwara Swamy Temple is a Hindu temple situated at Sakleshpura town in Hassan district of Karnataka.
-It is one of the oldest temples in Karnataka and among the top Places to visit in Sakleshpur.
+At a distance of 1.5 km from Sakleshpur Bus Stand, Sakleshwara Swamy Temple is a Hindu temple situated at Sakleshpura town in the Hassan district of Karnataka.
+It is one of the oldest temples in Karnataka, and among the top places to visit in Sakleshpur.

-At a distance of 5 km from Hanbal and 21 km from Sakleshpur, Magajahalli Falls is a beautiful waterfall situated at Magajahalli Village in Hassan district of Karnataka.
-It is one of the picturesque waterfalls in Sakleshpur and among the best Sakleshpur Tourist Places.
+At a distance of 5 km from Hanbal and 21 km from Sakleshpur, Magajahalli Falls is a beautiful waterfall situated at Magajahalli Village in the Hassan district of Karnataka.
+It is one of the picturesque waterfalls in Sakleshpur and among the best Sakleshpur tourist places.

-Also known as Hanbal Falls and Abbi Gundi Falls, the waterfall falling from a height of about 20 feet and is a popular picnic spot in Sakleshpura region.
+Also known as Hanbal Falls and Abbi Gundi Falls, the waterfall falling from a height of about 20 feet and is a popular spot one can visit as part of Sakleshpur Tour Packages.
 Wrapped up under the lush greeneries, the whole place is filled with serenity and tranquility.
 Visitors can even get into the waters and enjoy themselves but need to be more cautious about the slippery rocks.
-Visitor can get a breathtaking view of the Pushpagiri Mountain range from the waterfall as it is situated just at the foothills of the mountain.
+Visitors can get a breathtaking view of the Pushpagiri Mountain range from the waterfall as it is situated just at the foothills of the mountain.

 Historical & Heritage

-At a distance of 6 km from Sakleshpur Bus Stand, Manjarabad Fort is an ancient fort situated in Hassan district of Karnataka.
-It is one of the historical forts in Karnataka and among the best places to visit in Sakleshpur.
+At a distance of 6 km from Sakleshpur Bus Stand, Manjarabad Fort is an ancient fort situated in the Hassan district of Karnataka.
+It is one of the historical forts in Karnataka and among the best places to visit as part of Sakleshpur Tour Packages.

 Lake & Backwaters